How Does Payment Processing Work?

 • Card Associations—These are the companies that issue credit and debit cards.
 The largest include Visa, Mastercard, Discover, and American Express.
 These card networks set interchange rates and security guidelines for processing their cards.

-• Payment Processor—These are companies that process card transactions.
-They connect merchants, merchant banks, issuing banks, and card networks together while managing the entire payment process.
+• Payment Processor—These firms play a crucial role in handling the transactions.
+They establish connections with the merchants, merchant banks, issuing banks, and card networks, seamlessly overseeing and coordinating the entire credit card payment process.

 1. Authorization